-Theodore Sum is a partner in Smart & Biggar/Fetherstonhaugh's Vancouver office where his practice covers all aspects of intellectual property, with particular emphasis on licensing and commercialization, patent and trademark prosecution, intellectual property due diligence, online issues including privacy and security and counselling Canadian, U.S. and foreign clients on the strategic management and exploitation of their intellectual property assets.
+Ted Sum’s practice covers all aspects of intellectual property, with particular emphasis on licensing, commercialization and procurement, patent and trademark prosecution, due diligence, e-commerce, privacy and security, and counselling clients on IP strategy and the management and exploitation of their assets.

-Theodore is frequently involved in public speaking engagements covering a broad range of intellectual property and information technology issues.
-Theodore is also the author of several papers on a variety of intellectual property and information technology law issues.
-Theodore has been an instructor at the University of British Columbia Law School for many years, teaching intellectual property law.
-He has also been a lecturer on licensing at the University of Victoria Law School.
+Ted is frequently involved in public speaking engagements covering a broad range of intellectual property and information technology issues, and is the author of several papers.
+He is currently an adjunct professor and lecturer on IP law at the University of Victoria Law School.
+Ted also served as an instructor on IP law at the University of British Columbia Law School for many years.